simplingo/simplingo.github.io/README.md

 ### Usages:
 - translate from and to simplingo
-- roots combined query
+- root combined query

 ### About:
-- data generated from Beta2.1.doc
+- data generated from Original Dictionary xlxs File